imeyefly/Rando-Prompto/README.md

 * I also included a Backups.zip file to help restore broken list files.

 * There are 2 icons included for use with shortcuts of the bat files to launch Rando-Prompto and the manager.

+# One More Thing:
+I recommend you watch the video I linkt under the first two images.
+It goes over the app in a little more detail.

 # Category Select
 ![](selectcategory.png)